tarantool/doc/doc/1.7/reference/configuration/cfg_snapshot_daemon.rst

 * :ref:`checkpoint_interval <cfg_checkpoint_daemon-checkpoint_interval>`

 The checkpoint daemon is a fiber which is constantly running.
-At intervals, it may make new snapshot (.snap) files and then may remove old snapshot files.
-If the checkpoint daemon removes an old snapshot file, it will also remove any write-ahead log (.xlog) files which are older than the snapshot file and which contain information that is present in the snapshot file.
+At intervals, it may make new snapshot (.snap) files and then may delete old snapshot files.
+If the checkpoint daemon deletes an old snapshot file, then it will also delete any write-ahead log (.xlog) files which are older than the snapshot file and which contain information that is present in the snapshot file.
+It will also delete obsolete vinyl .run files.

+Exceptions: the checkpoint daemon will not delete a file if a backup is ongoing and the file has not been backed up (see :ref:`"Hot backup" <admin-backups-hot_backup_vinyl_memtx>`), or if replication is ongoing and the file has not been relayed to a replica (see :ref:`"Replication architecture" <index-replication_architecture>`), or if a replica is connecting.

 The :ref:`checkpoint_interval <cfg_checkpoint_daemon-checkpoint_interval>` and
 :ref:`checkpoint_count <cfg_checkpoint_daemon-checkpoint_count>` configuration
-settings determine how long the intervals are, and how many snapshots should exist before removals occur.
+settings determine how long the intervals are, and how many snapshots should exist before deletions occur.

 .. _cfg_checkpoint_daemon-checkpoint_interval: